rcnfinance/rcn-network/README.md

 ## Paying a loan

-Loans in the RCN protocol can be paid and fully paid at any moment, similarly to the lender; the payer has to send the equivalent RCN to the amount desired to pay.
+Loans can be paid, fully or partially at any moment, similarly to the lender; the payer has to send the equivalent RCN to the amount desired to pay.
 The payer can be any address.

 Not all loans will discount interest on early payments, that depends on the configuration of the debt.

-**Notice:** Some loans increment their accrued interest seconds by seconds, so to fully pay a debt an amount larger than the current remaining should be paid.
+**Notice:** Some loans increment their accrued interest second by second, so to fully pay a debt an amount larger than the current remaining should be paid.
 The exceeding amount will never be pulled from the payer

 ```javascript
 // User input (full payment)